-- alternative entry qualifications (eg professional qualifications, employment experience, Personal Competencies Assessment, Special Tertiary Admissions Test).
+- other entry qualifications (eg professional qualifications, employment experience, Special Tertiary Admissions Test).

-- refer to entry pathways for more information
+- refer to Pathways to study for more information

 - have satisfied any subject prerequisites as specified in the 'Why study this program?' tab on your preferred program page.
 Refer to satisfying subject prerequisites for more information.
 Recommended prior study is not a prerequisite subject, but a recommendation as to what knowledge students should possess in the subject area.

 - have satisfied the English Language Proficiency requirements.
 If English is not your first language, you need to meet the minimum English language requirements for your chosen program.